danielpmchugh/danielpmchugh/README.md

 ## 🔬 Side Projects & Exploration

-> **These repositories are personal learning projects** — experiments in technologies and domains I find interesting outside enterprise software.
+> **These repositories are personal learning projects** — experiments in technologies and domains I find interesting outside my professional work.
 They represent curiosity-driven development across blockchain, AI, gaming, and more.

 ### Technologies I'm Exploring